Enjoy the following content from our partner, Fabric Genomics.

 Most modern labs are now considering expansion into NGS testing to support these clinical requirements.
 To be successful, they need a program set up that considers clinical, operational, and business points of view.
 NGS is enjoying increasingly available and attractive reimbursement; however, efficient and effective interpretation and analytics are needed to enable scaling.

 Without advanced algorithms, utilizing genomic data is costly and time-consuming.
 Each of us has millions of mutations, or variants, in our genome, the vast majority of which are benign.
 Traditional approaches to genomic analysis have utilized manual filtering, time-consuming analysis, and annotation techniques, which do not scale.
 Now, artificial intelligence (AI) can be combined with expert review to enable scalable testing of many more patients.

 Fabric Genomics has been the leader in applying algorithmic techniques to this problem of large-scale genomic data analysis since our inception.
 Fabric offers a full suite of AI tools that enable fast and accurate interpretation of results for everything from targeted panels to whole exomes and genomes.

-To learn more, we invite you to attend a webinar on November 12, 10:00 AM PT/1 PM ET, during which we will share the best practices to implement and scale NGS panel testing in your lab.
+To learn more, watch this complimentary on-demand webinar where we discuss the best practices to implement and scale NGS panel testing in your lab.